310mc/https-310mc.github.io-tl/source/_posts/comet_show/second_half.md

 {% endbubble %}
 {% bubble Midori2 %}
-What is there to even feel relieved over...?
-Seriously, what the hell is “final parting memory” even supposed to mean...?
+What is there to even feel relieved over…?
+Seriously, what the hell is “final parting memory” even supposed to mean…?

 Wasn’t Repayment Festival enough for that?